pskumar1/DAMgmt/Assignment_4/README.md

 ### Creation of schema/tables:

- Just execute the orgHirarchy.sql file on the OrgHrcy database, Or, any other database.
+ Just execute the orgHierarchy.sql file on the OrgHrcy database, Or, any other database.
 This script creates the schema/table and loads the data.

   psql -f orgHierarchy.sql OrgHrcy